 My cousin is older than I am - I was still a teen when I would visit him and his partner at their home on Halloween to carve pumpkins.

 He is a man.

-When people attempt to guess our ethnic backgrounds, without fail they tend to identify my cousin as black and me as white, even though we are both multi-racial.
+When people attempt to guess our ethnic backgrounds, without fail they identify my cousin as black and identify me as white, even though we are both multi-racial.
 My cousin is just capable of showing off his skin pigment in a way that I have never been able to manage.

 But aside from those things, we are remarkably alike.
 So alike, that I want to keep a list of the many things we have in common, since more and more of them keep coming up, and I'd like to have a record of this fun list, which I can add to from time to time.
 Asterisks represent something that, to our knowledge, is not represented among other near relatives on our father's side.

 Some of the things we have in common may not strike you as being especially unusual.
 But you haven't actually met our families and seen us in that context.
 The idea of naturally Buddhist vegetarian people among the collective pool of our relations (should you be lucky enough to know them, and hear them cackle powerfully in the night) is not probable.
 At all.
 The odds are staggering, really.

 This list will grow, when I pay it some attention.